EdoMugen/ansible_test/README.md

 # ansible_test
-Personal ansible repository for learning/testing
+Personal ansible repository for learning/testing.

+Using this for personal testing and development.